OlgaFlower/datesense-legal/UserPrivacyChoices.md

 **Menu path:** Settings → **Reset local data**

 **What this does**
-- Removes locally stored profile information, people/partners you added, and cached results **on this device**.
+- Removes locally stored app data on this device, including profiles, people or partners you added, answers, notes, and cached results.

 **What this does not do**
 - It does **not** delete your account.
-- It does **not** delete Apple Health data stored in the Health app.

 ---